-As a brief summary from the country by country survey the following elements could be identified as beneficial for market development toward nZE buildings:
+As a brief summary from the country by country survey the following elements could be identified as beneficial for market development toward nZEB:

-AT: R&D, promotion schemes, voluntary standards: certification, training, networking

-BE-FL: step-by-step approach, 2-year evaluation

-BG: structured plan, nZE interim targets, as starting point although nZEB definition missing

-DE: R&D, KfW promotion easy to understand, voluntary standard (PH)

-FR: ambitious legal standard from 2013 on, evaluation studies commissioned by USH

-EE: single pilot project has received a great deal of attention

-ES: I.D.A.E. provides direct aid as repayable grant through the Autonomous Communities

-IT: tax credit program, CasaClima: standard, certification, training
+- o AT: R&D, promotion schemes, voluntary standards: certification, training, networking - o BE-FL: step-by-step approach, 2-year evaluation - BG: structured plan, nZE interim targets, as starting point although nZEB definition missing - o DE: R&D, KfW promotion easy to understand, voluntary standard (PH) - o FR: ambitious legal standard from 2013 on, evaluation studies commissioned by USH - EE: single pilot project has received a great deal of attention - ES: I.D.A.E. provides direct aid as repayable grant through the Autonomous Communities - o IT: tax credit program, CasaClima: standard, certification, training

-SE: LÅGAN program: financial incentives for demonstration projects, networking activities demonstration projects and broader market impact.
-As a general recommendation it can be said, that an adequate mixture of different instruments - R&D programs, voluntary standards, promotion schemes and financial incentives and last but not least the intense exchange of experience accompanied by training and networking can be regarded as beneficial core strategies towards nZE buildings.
+- SE: LÅGAN program: financial incentives for demonstration projects, networking activities - o UK: voluntary programs with financial incentives

+As a general conclusion it turns out, that in the more nZE experienced countries it is not a single factor that proved to be beneficial for the development of know-how, demonstration projects and broader market impact.
+As a general recommendation it can be said, that an adequate mixture of different instruments - R&D programs, voluntary standards, promotion schemes and financial incentives and last but not least the intense exchange of experience accompanied by training and networking can be regarded as beneficial core strategies towards nZEB.
 Worth mentioning that it is not a question of either this or that but the intelligent, time consuming and hard work on the ground demanding interlinking of those elements.